 Laws on Teenage Employment

 Throughout history, children and teens have been taken advantage of in the workplace.
 As a result, many states have put child labor laws in place to limit how much teens can work, and the type of work they can do.
 Before getting a job, check out the regulations in your state and know your rights when it comes to working.
 For example, many states require that teens receive a break after a few hours of work and do not allow teens to work more than a few hours at a time on a school day.
 Some of the specific state rules include:

 - In California, you can start working at age 14, but you may only work until 7 p.m. during the school year and cannot work more than 3 hours on a school day.
 Teens can also not wash cars or work in construction and those under 16 cannot bake or cook at work.

-- In Florida, you may also start working at age 14, but from age 14-17, you cannot work more than four hours without a 30-minute break and are prohibited from working different types of jobs.
+- In Florida, you may also start working at age 14, but from age 14-17, you cannot work more than four hours without a 30-minute break.

 - Illinois has similar child laws, allowing teens to begin working at age 14, although some 12 and 13-year-olds may also work as officials at sporting events.